FalconSocial/frontend-assignment/README.md

 Make sure that you have a Git history with meaningful commits that tells the story of how you solved the task.
 A single init commit (or similar) contaning the entire solution is highly discouraged and will prevent us from doing proper evaluation.

 Make sure to provide guidance on how to run your solution in a `README.md`.
-Also use the this file to highlight if there are any particular aspects of your solution you want us to consider.
+Also use this file to highlight if there are any particular aspects of your solution you want us to consider.

-Make sure to fix the versions of any node_modules.
+Make sure to fix the versions of any dependecies.
 This will ensure that the runtime environments will match.
 ```
 # AVOID